PCOS & other ovarian cysts

 As of now, there is no cure for PCOS.
 Symptoms can be relieved by changes to diet and lifestyle, hormonal supplementation, and/or certain surgical procedures.
 Disease progression can be monitored with charting and other diagnostic technologies.

-Some women with PCOS “have found success with a unique diet, moderate exercise, and use of a progesterone cream,” Lindsay Schlegel writes in an article for Natural Womanhood, “How to Solve Period Issues without the Pill.”
-A bioidentical form of progesterone can “help regulate the hormones during the woman’s cycle, and thus establish more regular ovulation, with virtually no side effects, because the product is a replica of what the body produces on its own.”
+Some women with PCOS “have found success with a unique diet, moderate exercise, and use of a progesterone cream,” Lindsay Schlegel wrote in an article for Natural Womanhood, “How to Solve Period Issues without the Pill.”
+A bioidentical form of progesterone may “help regulate the hormones during the woman’s cycle, and thus establish more regular ovulation, with virtually no side effects, because the product is a replica of what the body produces on its own.”

 If you are currently on hormonal birth control (a common prescription for women suffering from symptoms of cysts or PCOS), be aware that hormonal contraceptives do not treat the underlying cause of your PCOS.
 Further, being on contraceptives will make it impossible to accurately chart your cycle and get to the bottom of what type of cysts you are experiencing.